google/WebFundamentals/src/content/en/showcase/2016/service-worker-perf.md

 While we were able to track the success of notifications in general via the `utm_source` [campaign parameter](https://support.google.com/analytics/answer/1033863#parameters), we weren't able to tie a particular re-engagement session to a particular user.

-What we could have done to workaround this limitation was store the client ID via IndexedDB in our tracking code, and then that value would have been accessible to the service worker script.
+What we could have done to work around this limitation was store the client ID via IndexedDB in our tracking code, and then that value would have been accessible to the service worker script.

 **3. Let the service worker report online/offline status**